 Platinum is held by ICBC Standard Bank Plc (the "Custodian"), on behalf of the Trust, at the Custodian's London, United Kingdom vaulting premises.
+99.82% and 99.80% of platinum is in the form of good delivery platinum bars as of June 30, 2023 and 2022, respectively.
+A current list of all platinum held by the Custodian is available on the sponsor's website.
 The cost of platinum is determined according to the average cost method and the fair value is based on the London Bullion Market Association ("LBMA") Platinum Price PM.